 Roof leaks often lead to water-damaged ceilings, which further lead to mould and mildew.
 And they also happen in humid climates or poorly insulated homes.
 Mould and mildew can weaken the ceiling structure and lead to sagging.
 It’s essential to have the ceiling tested and treated by a professional if mould or mildew is suspected.

-4. Building Structural Movement
+4. Sagging Ceiling Causes: Building Structural Movement

 5. Inadequate Support